HorizenOfficial/developer-horizen-global/docs/introduction/Latus-Consensus.rst

 ==================

 At the end of the Withdrawal epoch all fees redistributed between forgers.
 Each forger receive defined percentage of fee of each block it generated.
 All others fees of all blocks of the Withdrawal epoch must be spreaded equally between block forgers of the epoch.
 The remaining coins(after fee spreading) will be sent to first forgers of the epoch(the number of forgers is equal to the remained Satoshi), one Satoshi for each forger.

+PGD
+===

+PGD(Pretty good decentralization) - mechanism to spread certificate signing between different nodes in the sidechain.
+It unloads submitter moving particular certificate signing calculation to other nodes.
+Each node can posses one or more schnorr key for signing.
+Keys must be specified in the configuration file.